tillsteinbach/prosafe_exporter_python/README.md

 ## Tested Firmware
 - V2.06.14GR
+- V2.06.14EN

 ## Known Issues
-- Does not work with english firmware (I would need some information to get it working there too)
+- Does not work with old firmware, you may need to update to a recent one
-- Does not work with old firmware
+- Does not work with Japanese firmware

 ## Credits
 Inspired by [dalance/prosafe_exporter](https://github.com/dalance/prosafe_exporter/) that is providing the same functionality using the ProSAFE Plus utility instead of the switches webinterface